-- In the Scientific Solutions Business, system provision to research activities funded by national budgets of countries accounts for a high proportion of earnings of the Olympus Group.
+In the Scientific Solutions Business, system provision to research activities funded by national budgets of countries accounts for a high proportion of earnings of the Olympus Group.
 Therefore, if such national budgets are curtailed in the wake of unfavorable macroeconomic fluctuations, the Olympus Group's ability to secure its earnings may be adversely affected.

-- In the digital camera field of the Imaging Business, market conditions are becoming harsher.
-If the market contracts more sharply than anticipated, the Olympus Group may be unable to adequately counter the resulting sales decline with the restructuring measures it is currently implementing, and this may adversely affect the Olympus Group's ability to secure its earnings.
+In the digital camera field of the Imaging Business, if the market contracts more sharply than anticipated, the Olympus Group may be unable to adequately counter the resulting sales decline with the restructuring measures currently implementing, and this may adversely affect the Olympus Group's earnings.

 Risks Associated with Production/Development Activities

-- The Olympus Group and its manufacturing contractors manufacture their products in accordance with exacting quality standards.
-However, if any product deficiency occurs, not only substantial costs including those of a recall would be incurred but also the market's confidence in the Olympus Group would be undermined, and the Olympus Group's ability to secure its earnings may be adversely affected.
+The Olympus Group and its manufacturing contractors manufacture products in accordance with strict quality standards.
+However, if any product deficiency, malfunction, etc. occurs, not only substantial costs including those of a recall would be incurred but also the Olympus Group’s reputation from the market would be undermined, which may adversely affect the Olympus Group's earnings.

-- The Olympus Group is continuing to advance development of products using cutting-edge technologies.
-However, if technological progress occurs so fast and market changes cannot be predicted adequately, that the Group is unable to develop new products adequately meeting customers' needs in a timely manner, the Olympus Group's ability to secure its earnings may be adversely affected.
+The Olympus Group is continuing to advance development of products adopting cutting-edge technologies.
+However, if a technological innovation causes unexpected change in market environment, and the Olympus Group fails to develop new products which adequately meets customers' needs in a timely manner, the Olympus Group's earnings may be adversely affected.
+In addition, if Olympus Group suffers cost increase due to the extension of development period and impairment loss of capitalized R&D assets, the Olympus Group's earnings may be adversely affected.